 - JWT Generation: Your backend generates a JWT with required claims

-- Submit to Alchemy: Frontend submits JWT to Alchemy's auth endpoint
+- Submit JWT: Frontend submits JWT to the auth endpoint

-- Verification: Alchemy verifies JWT using your JWKS endpoint
+- Verification: The JWT is verified using your JWKS endpoint

 - Wallet Access: User gains access to their smart wallet